 Tawara-no-Tota Hidesato Slaying the Giant Centipede

 “How awful!!
-What should we do??”
+What shall we do??”
 “Look at how big it is!!”
 “I’m too frightened to cross the bridge!”
-People were fraught with fear and anxiety.
+The large crowd was fraught with fear and anxiety.

 When Hidesato looked at the bridge, he saw a giant dragon-serpent (orochi) sleeping on the middle of the bridge.

-“Oh, so that’s it.
+“Oh, I see.
 Well, it doesn’t scare me at all,” thought Hidesato.
-He started walking across the bridge.
+He then started walking across the bridge.
 Everyone gasped as they watched him.
 “Who is that??
 He is either very brave or absolutely CRAZY!!” said one man.

 Hidesato was fearless as he approached the giant orochi.
-He then shocked everyone by climbing and stomping over the giant serpent and walking to the other end of the bridge.
+He then shocked everyone by climbing and walking over the 66-meter-long giant serpent to the other end of the bridge.
 The giant serpent did nothing and everyone was amazed.
 “He’s the bravest man in Omi!!” shouted one man.
-The dragon-serpent slithered back into the lake.
+The dragon-serpent slithered back into the river.

 That evening, Hidesato stayed at a lakeside inn.
 When he was about to sleep, a beautiful, radiant maiden appeared before him.

-Hidesato was very taken by the angelic princess.
+Hidesato was very taken by the lake princess.
 “Yes, I would be happy to do it.
 I love great challenges.
 Life would be boring without any challenges.”

-He then headed toward Mt.
-Mikami while carrying a bow and large arrows and marched to Seta-no-Karahashi Bridge.
+He then took a bow and large arrows and marched to Seta-no-Karahashi Bridge.
 He gazed at Mt.
 Mikami and could hardly wait for the monster centipede to show itself.
 Hidesato was an expert archer.

-He held the third arrow firmly and pulled the bow string as much as he could behind his ear.
+He held the third arrow firmly and pulled back the bow string as much as he could.
 “OK you giant mukade, take that!!”
-He let out a yell, “YAHH!!” as he let go of the string and shot the arrow at the centipede’s forehead.
+He shouted, “YAHH!!” and let go of the string and shot the arrow at the centipede’s forehead.

 The arrow whizzed through the dark rain and perfectly pierced the giant mukade.
-Hidesato pumped his fist into the air and exclaimed, “Alright I got him!!”
+Hidesato pumped his fist into the air and rejoiced, “Alright I got him!!”
 His prayers were answered.

 Then suddenly, the thunderstorm cleared, the little fires stopped, the lake calmed, and the rumbling earth quieted.
-The monster mukade was killed.
+The monster mukade was finally dead.
 Hidesato gave a short prayer for the soul of the omukade so that it could rest in peace.

 The Dragon King’s servants carried all these gifts to Hidesato’s home.
 Since he had no use for the bell, Hidesato donated the bell to Miidera Temple in Otsu which became the temple’s first bell.
 With the other gifts, Hidesato led a happy and prosperous life and married the Dragon King’s daughter.

 - The bronze bell given to Miidera Temple was later famously stolen about 200 years later by the warrior monk Benkei (12th c.) who dragged it up to rival temple Enryakuji on Mt.
 Hiei.
 The bell was returned and is now quietly retired and publicly displayed at Miidera Temple in Otsu (photo below).